Doug Wojcik

 Wojcik now has more than 30 years of experience as a college basketball coach.
 Currently, Wojcik is the Associate Head Coach for Tom Izzo and the Michigan State Spartans.
 A Division I head coach for nine years, Wojcik averaged 20 wins per season while compiling an overall record of 178-121 (.595), and an overall conference record of 88-58 (.602).
 In addition to his teams’ success on the court, all 21 of Wojcik’s senior student-athletes earned their degrees, achieving a nine-year graduation rate of 100 percent.

-In the last six seasons, Michigan State has won two Big Ten regular season championships, the 2019 Big Ten tournament championship, and advanced to the 2019 NCAA Final Four and the 2023 NCAA Sweet 16.
-The Spartans have also extended their consecutive NCAA tournament streak to 26 years (2nd longest in the nation).
+In the last seven seasons, Michigan State has won three Big Ten regular season championships (2019, 2020, 2025), the 2019 Big Ten tournament championship, advanced to the 2019 NCAA Final Four, the 2023 NCAA Sweet 16, and the 2025 Elite Eight.
+The Spartans have also extended their consecutive NCAA tournament streak to 27 years (2nd longest in the nation).
+In the 2024-2025 season, Wojcik was named Big Ten Howard Moore Assistant Coach of the Year while Tom Izzo became the Big Ten All Time leader in conference wins.

 20 Wins per Season Average • 178-121 (.595) Record